KochkinAnna/mini_project_backend_auto-ria_clone/README.md

   <p>Contains methods for creating, editing, and deleting a salesperson profile, viewing the list of salespeople and their profiles, and granting and removing access to features that are available only to salespeople.</p>
 * __Cardealership-service-manager:__ managing the service department and ensuring that all customer repairs are completed in a timely and satisfactory manner and inventory management.
   <p>Contains methods for creating, editing, and deleting a service-manager profile, viewing a list of service-managers and their profiles, and granting and denying access to functions that are available only to service-managers.</p>
 * __Manager:__ manages the platform, bans people, removes invalid ads, checks suspicious ads, etc. Only the Administrator can create such a user.
-* __Permission:__ the project defines the actions or resources that can be accessed by each of the roles, defines the functions or methods that perform these actions, and assigns them a certain level of access (or permissions).
-For example, the function for adding a new ad can have the permissions "create_advertisement" and the function for deleting a user can have the permissions "delete_user".
-  In project controllers, you can check permissions for each action to allow or deny access to users with specific roles.
 * __Seller:__ a registered seller can put up his own car for sale, but only one car can be put up for sale.
   <p>When choosing a car brand, you should see a drop-down list with all brands.
 If a particular brand is not in the list, the seller can notify the administration that this brand is missing.
 The client can create a price tag in the following currencies: USD, EUR, UAH.
 The price is indicated in only one of the currencies.
 The rest of the currencies are calculated at the rate of a private bank.
 Prices are updated once a day.
 It is mandatory to indicate at what rate we made the calculation and what price the user indicated when posting the ad.</p>
   <p>Each ad is automatically checked for foul language.